prataprc/prataprc.github.io/_posts/2013-06-24-javascript.md

 <script src="https://gist.github.com/prataprc/d8f1b6607c854fcfa7b651f648f75ffb.js?file=keywords.js"></script>

-note that `typeof` is unreliable in most implementation of Javascript.
+Note that `typeof` is unreliable in most implementation of Javascript.
 It is better to use - `Object.prototype.toString(10)` to retrieve the type of an object, although you will have to process the returned string to remove the prefix.